 - The importance of nutritious local food for people living in poverty

 Dawn is a survivor of abuse and single mother to a child with special needs.
 With the help of her mother and her faith, Dawn works to overcome her struggles and work toward her personal and professional goals.
 With strength and humor, she shares her winding path to achieve her dreams while working to beat poverty.

 - Why poverty persists despite following “the rules” for success

 - How poverty forces people to stay in difficult situations

 - Why it’s difficult for people receiving benefits to get off them

 Speakers can discuss the broader topic of hunger and food insecurity in the Southern Tier as well as their own specific areas of expertise.
 Speakers can address a large or small group in settings such as a panel, interview, presentation, community cafe, event, or a less formal talk.
 View speaker profiles above and contact the Food Bank to get more information about the speaker, including availability and stipend cost.

 Lyndsey Lyman, Community Education Coordinator

-Interested in facilitating a Speakers Bureau class, hosting a class, or starting your own Speakers Bureau?
-Contact:
+Interested in facilitating a Speakers Bureau class or starting your own program?
+Contact

-• network and engage with anti-hunger leaders and elected officials through political advocacy
+- network and engage with anti-hunger leaders and elected officials through political advocac